sonamsamdupkhangsar/spring-authorization-serve/README.md

  findUserId -->|No, userId not found|returnError[BadCredentialException] checkClientInOrg -->|Yes| userExistsInOrg[(user with id exists in Organization)]

- userExistsInOrg --get userId and orgId-->organizationRestService["organization-rest-service"' organizationRestService -->|Found, user in org|authenticate["call authentication-rest-service"] organizationRestService -->|Not found, user not in org| returnError authenticate --> getRoles
+ userExistsInOrg --get userId and orgId-->organizationRestService["organization-rest-service"] organizationRestService -->|Found, user in org|authenticate["call authentication-rest-service"] organizationRestService -->|Not found, user not in org| returnError authenticate --> getRoles